ngblaylock/documentation/ssg/eleventy.md

 Layouts are where Eleventy's power comes from.
 Unlike Nuxt, Eleventy is not opinionated about the JavaScript framework that you choose.
 You can use jQuery with Bootstrap 4 without needing to worry about any collisions with Vue.

-1. Create a `_includes` folder in the `pages` direcory.
+1. Create a `_layouts` folder in the `pages` direcory.
 2. Add a layout.
-You can call it whatever you want, but probably go with something like `default.liquid`.
+You can call it whatever you want, but probably go with something like `default.njk`.
 3. In the frontmatter, you just need to specify the layout, **or** add `pages.json` in the pages directory to set a default layout for every page.

 ### Example Bootstrap Starter

-Create a new file called `default.njk` in the `pages/_includes/` directory.
-This uses Nunjucks.
+Create a new file called `default.njk` in the `pages/_layouts/` directory.

 ```html
 <!DOCTYPE html>